ramayac/multi-cmd/README.md

 # Multi Commands (`multi-cmd`)

-`multi-cmd` is a Bubble Tea TUI that scans a directory for git repos (or any folders), lets you filter and select them, then runs the commands you chose from `commands.yaml` across each selection.
+`multi-cmd` is a Bubble Tea TUI that scans a directory for every subfolder, lets you filter and select them, then runs the commands you chose from `commands.yaml` across each selection.
 It streams progress in the UI and saves a combined log/report to the output path you provide.

+> Note: all immediate subdirectories are shown even if they are not git folders.

 ## Run It